eProsima/all-docs/source/eprosima-suite/eprosima_suite.rst

 Docker Installation and Usage
 -----------------------------

-To run this container you need Docker installed.
+To run *eProsima Suite* container, Docker is required.
 From a terminal run

 .. code-block:: bash